 But actually doing them is some of the hardest work we do -- choosing to take responsibility for our own reactions instead of taking our mood out on someone else.
 The good news is that you're rewiring your brain, so it gets easier every time you do it.
 And you'll notice over time that your irritable moments are less and less frequent.
 Which gives you lots more room for joyful connection.

-And what about Katherine’s question?
+And what about Ayesha’s question?
 How do you reconnect with your child, once you shift into a more positive place?
 That’s our next post.